-Stalin was not about to allow unfriendly states exist on his western border.
+Stalin was not about to allow unfriendly states to exist on his western border.
 Accordingly, the Soviet government began planning how to control the small countries of Eastern Europe once it became apparent that the Red Army would sweep into Germany.
-Negotiations with the western allies (the U.S. and Britain) for a post-war settlement at Teheran, Yalta, and Potsdam conferences proved to be just window dressing, as the Soviets did pretty much what they wanted in areas controlled by their armed forces irrespective of the agreements arrived at the conferences.
+Negotiations with the western allies (the U.S. and Britain) for a post-war settlement at the Teheran, Yalta, and Potsdam conferences proved to be just window dressing, as the Soviets did pretty much what they wanted in areas controlled by their armed forces, irrespective of the agreements arrived at the conferences.

 Pockets of armed resistance to Soviet rule continued for several years after the war against Germany had ended in 1945.
 Ukrainians fought Poles for control of disputed territory before new national boundaries were finalized under Russian supervision.
-The Polish “Home Army,” an anti-communist group that had formed while the Nazis were still in power, fought the Soviet-imposed government on into the early 1950s before they were finally suppressed.
+The Polish “Home Army,” an anti-communist group that had formed while the Nazis were still in power, resisted the Soviet-imposed government on into the early 1950s before they were finally suppressed.

 Mass deportations were effected immediately after the German surrender as Stalin sought to change the boundaries of Europe by relocating Poland several hundred miles to the west.
 This was “ethnic cleansing” writ large.
-Millions of people were put on trains and shipped out of their native countries.
-Germans living in what had been East Prussia were shipped west to a shrunken Germany while their former homeland became part of Poland.
+Millions of people were put on trains and transported out of their native countries.
+Germans living in what had been East Prussia were sent west to a shrunken Germany while their former homeland became part of Poland.
 Whole groups of Poles and Ukrainians were in essence “swapped” – Poles living in the Soviet Union were shipped west, and Ukrainians in Poland were sent east.

 As the Red Army poured into Eastern Europe, it was accompanied by the NKVD (the predecessor to the KGB) and a cadre of Moscow-trained communist nationals of each conquered country.
 The tightening of the Soviet grip was gradual, except in Germany.
 The Soviets even allowed relatively fair elections to take place in Hungary and Czechoslovakia in 1946 and 1947.
 The communists expected to win since they viewed themselves to be liberators of those countries.
 They were stunned to find out that they were very unpopular, garnering only small minorities of the votes.
 How then did the Soviets impose “totalitarianism” on the societies they conquered?
-Applebaum puts forth a number of explanations:
+Applebaum puts forth a number of explanations.

 Most saliently, there were life-threatening repercussions to disobedience.
 The NKVD maintained control of the security apparatus and established Gestapo-like secret police institutions in all the occupied countries.
 They then employed intimidation, beatings, transportation to the Gulag, and executions of anti-communists to impose Stalin’s will on the general populace of all the eastern European countries except Yugoslavia, which, although communist, had not been “liberated” by the Red Army.